 I came to the Honors College after gradually becoming interested in themes and questions that transcend the conventional topical and chronological boundaries that define the discipline of history.
 My background as a historian and archaeologist trained me to think in terms of change over time, the interplay between individuals and society, and to appreciate the complex and varied forces that shape the context in which people live out and understand their lives.
 In the fall of 2008, I decided to offer an Honors Colloquium exploring many of these same issues, but with a future orientation instead of an historical one.
 That course, and others that followed, were so much fun, and working with Honors students was so rewarding, that I eventually moved into the Honors College full time.
 I am delighted to be able to pursue these kinds of interdisciplinary questions with students who bring such a wide range of interests and background knowledge to bear on the subject.

 A Little About Myself

-Both of my kids are now in college, so my wife and I are "empty nesters" for the first time in 2013-2014.
+I have two kids in college and a dog named Milo.
+My wife is a psychologist and runs a consulting business.
 I enjoy working in the community and am involved in helping to build a greenways system for bicycles and pedestrians here in Bowling Green and Warren County.
-If you want to know more about how you can help, or where you can run or ride here in town—or you want to join me for a run or ride—let me know!
+If you want to know more about how you can help, or where you can run or ride here in town, let me know!